ferd/pobox/README.md

 ## Changelog

+- 1.0.1: fixing bug where manually dropped messages (with the active filter) would result in wrong size values and crashes for queues.
 - 1.0.0: A PO Box links itself to the process that it receives data for.
 - 0.2.0: Added PO Box's pid in the `newdata` message so a process can own more than a PO Box.
 Changed internal queue and stack size monitoring to be